 Some easy vegan sandwiches & wraps for packed lunches include:

 - Vegan tuna salad sandwiches with chickpeas

 - Vegan egg salad sandwiches

 - Vegan BBQ sandwich with Soy Curls & cole slaw

 - Double hummus wraps

-- Spring roll-inspired vegan wrap with peanut sauce
+- Spring roll tortilla wrap with peanut sauce

 For a completely hassle free option, there are all kinds of vegan deli slices on the market.